NaluKit/nalu/README.md

 </dependency>
 ```

-Depening on the widget set the project is using, add one of the following plugins:
+Depending on the widget set the project is using, add one of the following plugins:

-If the project uses a widget set based on Elemetal2, Elememento or Domino-UI, use the **Nalu-Plugin-Elemental2** by adding the following lines to your pom:
+If the project uses a widget set based on Elemental2, Elemento or Domino-UI, use the **Nalu-Plugin-Elemental2** by adding the following lines to your pom:

 ```XML
 <dependency>